colemanw/webform_civicrm/README.txt

 -Open or update a case.
 -Create relationships between contacts.
 -Share addresses.
--Enter one contact as current employer of another.
+-Set a contact as current employer of another.
 -It uses your CiviCRM default strict deduping rule to decide whether to update an existing contact or create a new one when the form is submitted by an anonymous user.
 -It imposes no restrictions on how you style, rename, nest, or edit your CiviCRM fields; you may do anything with them that you can do with any other webform field.